GabeScott/standard-works-vault/General Conference/2007 October - God Helps the Faithful Priesthood Holder.md

 In my fear and desperation, I remember going outside the chapel to be alone.
 I was worried.
 I prayed for help and for some assurance that I would not fail in serving God in His priesthood.

 It is now many years later.
 I have held the Melchizedek Priesthood for more than 50 years.
 But in the last few days I have prayed with that same pleading for help and assurance that I will not fail in the call which has come to me to serve in the First Presidency.
 Others seem so much more able to serve and so much better prepared.
-But as I prayed this time I think I could feel an answer that was probably sent to me outside the Yalecrest Ward chapel long ago.
+But as I prayed this time, I think I could feel an answer that was probably sent to me outside the Yalecrest Ward chapel long ago.
 It is the same answer you can expect to get when you face a call to serve in the priesthood which seems beyond you.

 The message may come in words to your mind or in a feeling or both.
 But it will include at least three things to give you assurance and guidance in what you must do in this seemingly overwhelming calling.